tldr-pages/tldr/pages/linux/xmount.md

 # xmount

-> Convert on-the-fly between multiple input and output harddisk image types with optional write cache support.
+> Convert on-the-fly between multiple input and output hard disk image types with optional write cache support.
 > Creates a virtual file system using FUSE (Filesystem in Userspace) that contains a virtual representation of the input image.
 > More information: <https://www.pinguin.lu/xmount>.